simpaticoder/simpatico/test/combine.md

 const inc = {handle: (core, msg) => [{a: 1}, {b: 2}]};
 assertEquals([{a: 1}, {b: 2}], inc.handle());

-// the simpaticore core is a handlers object, plus some state, called residue
+// the simpaticore is a handlers object, plus some state, called residue
 // in this case the residue is initialized to {a:10, b:20}
+const residue = {a:10, b:20}
-const simpaticore = {handlers: {inc}, a: 10, b: 20};
+const simpaticore = {handlers: {inc}, ...residue};

 // call the handler with a message const msg = {handler: 'inc'};